 All major policy decisions for the Combined Benefit Fund are made by seven trustees.
 The duties of the trustees include collecting funds owed to the Combined Benefit Fund, interpreting the provisions of the plan to pay benefits, and investing the assets of the trust.

 The UMWA and the BCOA each appoints two trustees.
 The remaining three trustees are selected by the other four.
-Michael H. Holland and Marty D. Hudson have been appointed by the UMWA; Daniel L. Fassio and Kurt R. Salvatori have been appointed by the BCOA.
+Michael H. Holland and Marty D. Hudson have been appointed by the UMWA; Michael O. McKown and Daniel R. Jack have been appointed by the BCOA.
 William P. Hobgood, Carl E. Van Horn and Gail R. Wilensky are the three additional trustees.
-Michael H. Holland and Daniel L. Fassio are co-chairmen of the Board of Trustees.
+Michael H. Holland and Michael O. McKown are co-chairmen of the Board of Trustees.